wp-plugins/30suns-service-health-dashboard/readme.txt

 Publishing a service heath dashboard will improve communication with your users and can even result in fewer support requests during outages.

-30suns hosted service heath dashboard includes additional benefits such as:
+30suns hosted status page includes additional benefits such as:

 * Full-stack incident reporting, including Current Status, Status History and Scheduled Maintenance
 * Account-level and Service-specific RSS Feeds